helmfile/helmfile/docs/advanced-features.md

 You can set `transformers` to apply [Kustomize's transformers](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/configureBuiltinPlugin.md#configuring-the-builtin-plugins-instead).

-Each item can be a path to a YAML or go template file, or an embedded transformer declaration as a YAML hash.
+Each item can be a path to a YAML or Go template file, or an embedded transformer declaration as a YAML hash.

 It's often used to add common labels and annotations to your resources.

-In the below example. we add common annotations and labels every resource rendered from the `aws-load-balancer-controller` chart:
+In the below example, we add common annotations and labels every resource rendered from the `aws-load-balancer-controller` chart:

 ```yaml
 releases: